hyperbrew/bolt-cep/README.md

 ## Misc Troubleshooting

-- **ZXPSignCmd Permissions issues on Mac**: If you're getting permissions errors running ZXPSignCmd on the latest Mac releases, try a fresh clone.
+**ZXPSignCmd Permissions issues on Mac**:

+If you're getting permissions errors running ZXPSignCmd on the latest Mac releases, try a fresh clone.
 If that does't work, reset permissions for ZXPSignCmd by opening the directory `node_modules/vite-cep-plugin/lib/bin` and running `chmod 700 ./ZXPSignCmd`.

+**Build Issues on Mac Arm64 Apple Silicon Machines (M1/M2/M3)**

+Full blog post on [Setup ExtendScript Dev for Apple Silicon Macs](https://hyperbrew.co/blog/setup-extendscript-dev-for-apple-silicon/)

+Short summary:

-- **Build Issues on Mac Arm64 Apple Silicon Machines (M1/M2/M3)** If you're experiencing issues building on your Apple Silicon Machine regarding the jsxbin package, it is a known issue since the jsxbin package does not currently contain a binary for Apple Silicon since Adobe has yet to release one ([issue details here](https://github.com/runegan/jsxbin/issues/29)).
+If you're experiencing issues building on your Apple Silicon Machine regarding the jsxbin package, it is a known issue since the jsxbin package does not currently contain a binary for Apple Silicon since Adobe has yet to release one ([issue details here](https://github.com/runegan/jsxbin/issues/29)).
 To solve this issue, you can either:

 - **A: Disable JSXBIN**
   - In the `cep.config.ts` set `jsxBin: "off"` in the build and zxp portions.
 - **B: Run in x64 mode**
   - Ensure a universal binary version of Node.js is installed (available on [nodejs.org](https://nodejs.org/en/download))
   - Run your terminal in Rosetta mode, or additionally install the Intel build of VS Code.
   - Delete and re-install your node_modules folder if you've already built it.

-- **Update a Bolt CEP Project** To update an existing Bolt CEP project to the the latest version, create a new Bolt CEP project with the same framework (React, Vue, Svelte), then compare and update the following files:
+**Update a Bolt CEP Project** To update an existing Bolt CEP project to the the latest version, create a new Bolt CEP project with the same framework (React, Vue, Svelte), then compare and update the following files:

 1. `package.json` - Update all dependencies and scripts ( `vite-cep-plugin` - usually contains the most frequent updates )
 2. `vite.config.ts` - Unless you've modified the vite config yourself, you can just copy the contents of the latest into yours.
 3. `vite.es.config.ts` - Like the previous config, unless you've modified it yourself, you can just copy the contents of the latest into yours.
 4. `cep.config.ts` - Check if any new properties have been added that don't exist in your config.
 5. `src/js/lib` - Update this entire folder.
 6. `src/jsx/index.ts` - Check if any new properties have been added that don't exist in your config.
 7. `src/shared/universals.d.ts` - Check if any new properties have been added that don't exist in your config.